aerospike/aerospike-admin/README.md

 ## Description
-Aerospike Admin provides an interface for Aerospike users to view the stat of their Aerospike Cluster by fetching information from a running cluster (Cluster mode) a collectinfo file (Collectinfo-Analyzer), or logs (Log-analyser mode).
+Aerospike Admin provides an interface for Aerospike users to view the stat of their Aerospike Cluster by fetching information from a running cluster (Cluster mode) a collectinfo file (Collectinfo-Analyzer), or logs (Log-analyzer mode).
 To get started run `asadm` and issue the `help` command.
 The full documentation can be found [here](https://docs.aerospike.com/tools/asadm).